-The very next arrow fired will ignore both armor and skins.
+The very next arrow fired will ignore skins when no armor is worn.
 Shields stop arrows as normal, and Missile Deflection works as always.

-Also, when firing arrows over a fortification wall, they are not required to arc their shots at a 45° angle.
+Also, when firing arrows over a fortification wall, they are not required to arc their shots at a 45^o angle.
 This can be used with or without the sniper ability by calling "Ranger".
 Using this with the "Sniper" ability will still require the count and must call out "Sniper!"